Monika-81/Project1/README.md

 ### **Fonts**
 The BeerLicious site want the user to get a taste of the lightheartedness and humor of the club.
 In line with that the fonts for the project was chosen to be playful.
 - The first font "Londrina Shadow" is used for the main titles.
 Both for the club logo and as a title for each page.
 - The second font "Fredoka" is the font used for the rest of the text content.
-But for the text underneath the BeerLicious club name as well as for all the article and list text.
+And for the text underneath the BeerLicious club name as well as for all the article and list text.

 ![Londrina Shadow](assets/images/readme/Londrina-shadow.png)
 <br>